Justification of Red List Category

 Surveys have revealed that the population size declined from an estimated 346 pairs in 1975 to c.200 pairs in 1993 and 93-148 pairs in 2001 (Nichols et al. 2004), and just 7-17% of nesting attempts successfully fledged one chick between 1998 and 2001, hence current rapid declines are likely to continue into the future.
 Maggs (2016) conducted a population viability analysis of this species and concluded that the population would go extinct within 50 years; this may even be the case within 3 generations as Maggs et al. (2015) extrapolated from current declines to project 14% declines per annum.

 It is restricted to the wettest native upland forests.
 It feeds on nectar, fruit and insects, and travels considerable distances to productive flowers (Cheke 1987).
 Some introduced plant species have become extremely important nectar sources (Safford 1991).
-High densities may be associated with mosaics of small plantations of exotic trees, where nest-predation may be low, interspersed with native vegetation for foraging (Safford 1997).
-They defend territories of c.0.5ha and aggressively defend a favoured flower or nest-sites against conspecifics and Mauritius Grey White-eye Z. borbonicus mauritianus (Nichols et al. 2005, Maggs et al. 2015).
-In recent decades pairs on the mainland have not generally fledged more than one offspring per nesting attempt and productivity productivity is predicted at 0.2 fledglings per female per season (Maggs et al. 2015).
-Productivity has been higher on Ile aux Aigrettes, and pairs are known to fledge between 1 and 3 nestlings per nesting attempt.
+High densities may be associated with mosaics of small plantations of exotic trees, where nest predation may be low, interspersed with native vegetation for foraging (Safford 1997).
+The species defends territories of c.0.5ha, and aggressively defends a favoured flower or nest-sites against conspecifics and Mauritius Grey White-eye Z. mauritianus (Nichols et al. 2005, Maggs et al. 2015).
 The clutch-size is 2-3 eggs (Safford 2013).
+In recent decades, pairs on the mainland have not generally fledged more than one offspring per nesting attempt and productivity is predicted at 0.2 fledglings per female per season (Maggs et al. 2015).
+Productivity has been higher on Ile aux Aigrettes, where pairs are known to fledge between 1 and 3 nestlings per nesting attempt.

 Conservation Actions Underway